 - Use camping gear: If you have basic camping gear like a small grill, you can make simple meals while the power’s out.

-- Keep numbers of energy companies handy: Write down or store in your phone the numbers of energy providers so that you can notify them of an outage.
+- Keep phone numbers of energy companies handy: Write down or store in your phone the numbers of energy providers so that you can notify them of an outage.

 - Use grills and gas cook stoves outside: Gas grills and generators carry a carbon monoxide risk.